-The "North Town Currency Stadium" at 6404 North Kedzie Avenue, was founded in 1938 by Mel Thillens, Sr., owner of the Thillens Checashers business at 2351 West Devon Avenue, just east of Western Avenue.
-Thillens' idea was to have a baseball park that anyone can use, rent-free.
+The "North Town Currency Stadium" at 6404 North Kedzie Avenue was founded in 1938 by Mel Thillens, Sr., owner of the Thillens Checashers business at 2351 West Devon Avenue, just east of Western Avenue.
+Thillens' idea was to have a baseball park that anyone could use, rent-free.
 It cost Thillens a total of $6 million to build the park to his satisfaction.

-Thillens Stadium was just north of the Lincolnwood diner.
-The north of the diner was a CTA bus terminus turn-around for the 155 bus route.
-Next came the parking lot for the stadium was small, perhaps only 20 cars and another 20 cars along the eastern fence on Kedzie Avenue..
+Thillens Stadium was north of the Lincolnwood diner and past the CTA bus terminus turn-around for the 155 bus route.
+Next came the parking lot for the Stadium was small, perhaps only 20 cars and another 20 cars along the eastern fence on Kedzie Avenue.

-It was during a Little League telecast in the 1950s that the centerfield camera, now a staple of all baseball telecasts, was first used.
-According to Brickhouse, "One of our cameramen, Chuck Seatsema, told me that the center-field scoreboard was only a couple hundred feet away.
-He had a feeling that if he put a camera out there, we'd get a nice shot of the little catcher giving signs and the little batter's face over the pitcher's shoulder."
+During a Little League telecast in the 1950s, the centerfield camera, now a staple of all baseball telecasts, was first used.
+According to Brickhouse, "One of our cameramen, Chuck Seatsema, told me that the centerfield scoreboard was only a couple hundred feet away.
+He felt that if he put a camera out there, we'd get a nice shot of the little catcher giving signs and the little batter's face over the pitcher's shoulder."

 "The Bases Are Loaded."